calstar/star-gitbook/tutorials/submitting-reimbursements.md

 ![](<../.gitbook/assets/callink-new-layout.png>)

 Then, click the STAR icon on the left banner.
 The icon will turn into a gear when the mouse hovers over it.
 This will open a sidebar.
 Click the **Finance** option. &#x20;

 ![Click Finance](<../.gitbook/assets/callink-new-menu.png>)

 {% hint style="info" %}
 The screenshot here shows what an admin (usually a lead) can see.
 If you are a 1st-stage financial requestor, you will only see **About** and **Finance** on the popped-up menu.
 {% endhint %}

+{% hint style="danger" %}
+If you do not see the banner, you may be using the old Callink web page layout.
+Refer to [heading](https://rocketry.gitbooks.io/public/tutorials/submitting-reimbursements/### Navigating the old Callink web page layout)

 Click the **Create New Request** button and then **Create New Purchase Request** from the drop-down options.